-For all course-related questions, first review this syllabus to determine if the answer to your question is addressed before sending an email.
+Do not post any questions related to individual assignments and grades on the Q&A discussion board.
+Please submit those inquiries by email.
 In the content of the email, specifically state the particular assignment that is at issue.
 While we will respond as quickly as we can, please allow 48 hours (excluding weekends and holidays) before following up.
 During virtual office hours, emails will be answered within 5 minutes unless we are with another student.